AminVafadar/Stratified-Decision-Making-Model-/README.md

 # Description

-a decision support tool for the stratified decision-making model
+A decision support tool for the stratified decision-making model

 # How to Use